mattrberry/spoticli/README.md

 you must now register an application with spotify to use this service :/

-you can register an application at ttps://developer.spotify.com/my-applications/#!/
+you can register an application at https://developer.spotify.com/my-applications/#!/

-once you register that application, you must make an environment variable named `spotify_creds' that consists of your id and secret formatted as `client_id:client_secret`
+once you register that application, you must make an environment variable named `spotify_creds` that consists of your id and secret formatted as `client_id:client_secret`

 ### running